 Bringing the Sautéed Salt Fish together

-After I've sautéed the veggies I toss in the prepared salt fish, then continue to sauté to bring the flavors together and the sautéed salt fish is ready for your favorite side dish.
-Salt fish is traditionally paired with bakes, but it is also great for adding to vegetables or eating along with dhal and rice.
+After I’ve sautéed the veggies I toss in the prepared salt fish, then continue to sauté to bring the flavors together and the sautéed salt fish is ready for your favorite side dish.

 The Sautéed Saltfish Video Tutorial